Mfalm3/notex-back/README.md

 Note taking app for the JKUAT GDG talk using Node.js, Express, Sequelize and Postgres.

 # How to run the app
-- Clone the repo
+- Clone the repo `$git clone https://github.com/ronaldndirangu/notex-back.git`
+- Cd into the `$cd notex-back` directory.
-- Install the dependancies using `$yarn install` or `$npm install`
+- Install the dependancies using `$yarn install`
 - Add the env variable using a `.env` file in the root dir.
-The required variables are as in the env.evample
+The required variables are as in the `env.evample`
 - Run `$yarn db:rollmigrate` to rollback and migrate the database.
 - Start the server by running `$yarn start`